-- 6 to 7 tablespoons chopped or grated semi-sweet chocolate or 50 grams - at room temperature
+- 6 to 7 tablespoons chopped semi-sweet chocolate (or grated) – 50 grams, at room temperature

-- 2 tablespoons unrefined cane sugar or white sugar - add as required
+- 2 tablespoons raw sugar or white sugar, add as required

 - 1 teaspoon vanilla extract or ¼ to ½ teaspoon vanilla essence

-- 2 to 4 tablespoons whipped cream or add as required – optional
+- 2 to 4 tablespoons whipped cream or whipping cream or heavy cream, add as required – optional

 - Chop or grate the semi-sweet chocolate.
 You will need 6 to 7 tablespoons of chopped chocolate.

 - Take the chopped chocolate in a small mixing bowl.
-Keep aside.
+Set the bowl aside.

 - In a saucepan add milk and sugar.

-- Begin to heat the milk until it comes to a boil.
+- Begin to heat the milk until it comes to a simmer and begins to gently boil.
 When you keep the milk on the stove-top, stir so that the sugar dissolves.

 - Then take 2 to 3 tablespoons milk from the hot milk in the saucepan and add to the bowl containing chopped chocolate.